Community Herbalism Course

 From Seed to Shelf

 Welcome!
-I’m so excited to share the inaugural year of the Community Herbalism Course: from Seed to Shelf.
+I’m so excited to share the 2025 Community Herbalism Course: from Seed to Shelf.

 100 hours, with one weekend a month and 1-3 weekdays a month.